ptr-dodge/Canvas-Notes/readme.md

 Change the url in `manifest.json` under `matches` to match your canvas homepage.

-> Injects a look-alike widget into the canvas page, triple click to make it disappear.
+> Injects a inconspicuous looking widget into the canvas page, triple click to make it disappear.

 ## Screenshots
 <img src="widget.png">